vsukhor/mitoSim-postProcessor/README.md

 ### mitosim-postProcessor

-Complements **mitoSim** simulator of mitochondria
+Complements [**mitoSim**](https://github.com/vsukhor/mitoSim) - a simulator of mitochondria as spacelss graph.

-This repository contains Python 3 scripts useful for:
+This repository contains Python 3 code for:

 * Numerical solution and analysis of differential-algebraic system approximating the mitochondria graph [src/odes.py](src/odes.py)